wu-json/chainsaw.nvim/README.md

 A collection of Neovim lua themes based on characters in Chainsaw Man, built with [Lush](https://github.com/rktjmp/lush.nvim).

 > [!NOTE]
 > For the best visual experience, I would recommend setting your terminal theme to `carbonfox`.
 These themes intentionally do not define any background colors and inherit the transparency and color of your terminal theme. `carbonfox` compliments the palette of these themes quite well.
-In the future I may make iTerm equivalents of these palettes but for now this is what you get.
+In the future I may make iTerm2 equivalents of these themes but for now this is what you get.

 # Themes